 What is Emotional Intelligence?

 A simple working definition of Emotional Intelligence (EI) is… ‘The ability to recognise and manage your emotions effectively, and also recognise and manage the emotions of other people positively.’
 It involves being able to identify, use, understand, and manage all types of emotions in an effective and positive way.
-And there are many elements / components to it, including: self-awareness, self-regulation / emotional-balance, motivation / positive-outlook, empathy, adaptibility, and other social skills.
+And there are many elements / components to it, the core ones being: (i) self-awareness, (ii) self-regulation, (iii) motivation, (iv) empathy, and (v) social skills.
 They are skills that you can learn, practice, and master like all other skills; just commit to it, and allow yourself to learn.

 Why does Emotional Intelligence matter so much?

 It is that which characterises and distinguishes top-performers; it sets them apart!
 They are able to work calmly even under pressure, and stay positive in difficult situations; while they take the necessary steps to effectively solve problems and deliver pleasing results.
 Indeed, the skills that embody emotional intelligence are key to the jobs of the future, and reliably predict work place success far better than cognitive skills (as represented by IQ and other measures of intelligence).
 So people who are emotionally intelligent are likely to get hired (when looking for a job position) or otherwise get promoted faster (when already on a job) and if they are running their own businesses, they are likely to succeed exceptionally, and more easily.
 There seem to be a global consensus that IQ contributes to just about 20 percent of the factors that determine success in life, and that EQ (Emotional Quotient; another way of representing EI) accounts for the other 80 percent.
 In hundreds of studies, IQ has been found to be a very small factor when predicting success.